Sustavo/Sustavo/README.md

 # Hi, I'm Gustavo 👋

-Brazilian full-stack developer with experience in JavaScript, TypeScript, and Python.
+Brazilian full-stack developer with experience in the following technologies:

 ## Code
 - JavaScript